Chapter 2 : Two

 "Darcy, is it true?
 What everyone's saying?"
 Lucy asked, running up to me.

 "What are you talking about, Lu?"
 I asked, looking from her to Lysander, wondering what she was on about.
+What was everyone saying?

 "Wait, you mean you don't know?"
 Lysander said.

 "Lys, if I knew I wouldn't be asking about it, would I?
 Now what are you two on about?"
+I said, looking from Lysander to Lucy and back again.

 "Louis Weasley?
 As in our best friend Lucy Weasley's cousin Louis Weasley?"